apache/incubator-baremaps/README.md

 You can also contribute in the following ways.

-- [Create an issue](https://github.com/apache/incubator-baremaps/issues): Report a bug or feature request
+- [Create an issue](https://github.com/apache/incubator-baremaps/issues): Report a bug, submit a feature request, or submit a pull request in the incubator-baremaps repository.
+- [Improve the documentation](https://github.com/apache/incubator-baremaps-site/issues): Report documentation issue or submit a pull request in the incubator-baremaps-site repository.
 - [Join the mailing list](https://lists.apache.org/list.html?dev@baremaps.apache.org): Initiate or participate in project discussions on the mailing list
 - Write a post: Write a post to share your use cases and experiences with Apache Baremaps